Tug/express-chat/README.md

 ## Installation

-  git clone git://github.com/Tug/express-chat.git && cd express-chat && perl init.pl
+  git clone git://github.com/Tug/express-chat.git
+  cd express-chat
+  perl init.pl
+    or git submodule update --init in express-chat and in express-chat/vendor/express folders

-  #modify the config file:
+  Modify the config file:
     host: "localhost" or "" whether you want to run it as local or not
-    port: 3000 is the port for the server (if 80 you will probably need to run the application as root)
+    port: port for the server (if 80 you will probably need to run the application as root)
     myip: IP address of the current machine (it can also be the domain name for this server (ex: chat.definedev.com), it is only used in the database to redirect users

   Installation of node.JS